 COPING AFTER TERRORISM

 The information on this site (and in the printable PDF) is intended to help you understand your reactions to an act of terrorism or mass violence.
 It is not intended to be a substitute for the role of professionals with experience in counseling trauma victims.
-If you are in need of professional counseling, please contact the FBI Office for Victim Assistance (OVA).
+If you are in need of professional counseling, please contact the FBI Victim Services Division (VSD).

 Nothing in life can prepare you for the horror of an act of terrorism that robs you of your sense of security and, in some instances, a loved one.
 No one expects such a thing to happen.
 Violent crime in an abnormal event, and terrorism is even more rare.
 The normal reactions to this type of traumatic disaster include a wide range of powerful feelings that may feel abnormal to the person having them or seem strange to those who have not gone through such a disaster.
 You may feel like something is wrong with you and that the terrible pain will never ease up.